 Solution:

-Let x be the fixed charges and y be the extra charges for each day.
+Let x be the fixed charges, and y be the extra charges for each day.

-According to question equation for latika is
+According to the question equation for Latika is

 x + 4y = 22 … (1)